-After many years of singing and playingguitar, bass and mandolin in bands, duos and solo — at clubs, lounges, schools, corporate events, private parties, ski resorts, festivals, cruises and more -- throughout western Washington and beyond, well, it’s all gotten a bit simpler, now doing all solo stuff.
+After many years of singing and playingguitar, bass and mandolin in bands, duos and solo at clubs, lounges, schools, corporate events, private parties, ski resorts, festivals, cruises and more -- throughout western Washington and beyond -- well, it’s all gotten a bit simpler, now doing all solo stuff and marking my 500th solo show in June of 2023.
 And simple’s a whole lot of fun.

 I play both steel and nylon-string electric/acoustic guitar and often use a looping pedal to layer guitar parts.
 Guitar and vocals go through a quick-setup solo PA system, and with a mic, mic stand and a few cords, it’s all good to go.
 It all comes together in a tidy little package that works very well for clubs, wine bars, pubs, coffee houses, lounges, parties and special events.
 It's a blast, and an honor to play for every audience.